Drosofila/C208-MSFS2020-Fix/README.md

 - [Working-Title G1000 mod](https://github.com/Working-Title-MSFS-Mods/fspackages) by Working Title.
 - [msfs_pfd_color_modification](https://github.com/guifarias31/msfs_pfd_color_modification) by guifarias31.

+**To download the latest version you can click [here](https://github.com/Dros0phila/C208-MSFS2020-Fix/releases/download/v0.4.1/C208B-mod.v0.4.1.rar) or click on the latest release in the "Releases" tab at the right side of the page.**

 Changelog v0.4.1:

 - Fixed some bugs to make it compatible with the [Working-Title G1000 mod](https://github.com/Working-Title-MSFS-Mods/fspackages) and the [msfs_pfd_color_modification](https://github.com/guifarias31/msfs_pfd_color_modification).